 What to Know About Geico and Rental Cars

 It can be both a blessing and a curse that your Geico auto coverage is the same for your primary vehicle and rental cars.
 If you own an old beater, you might not have sufficient coverage on your insurance for a rental car, which will likely be newer and more valuable.
 Geico recommends checking before renting a car to make sure you have adequate coverage.

 Forgot to do your homework before you rented the car?
 To be safe, you may want to opt for the collision damage waiver (CDW) at the counter—or better yet, save money by purchasing inexpensive insurance from a third-party provider before driving off the rental car lot.

+So does Geico car insurance cover rental cars?
+Yes, it does.
 In the case of an accident in a rental car, you pick up the deductible on your auto insurance policy and then your insurance covers the remainder, up to your policy’s limit.
 Anything over that limit might be protected by your credit card but, again, it’s best to check on your card’s coverage specifically for rental cars.
 Always know before you go.

 6 Reasons to Buy Car Rental Insurance

 Even when you have a level of coverage, there are times when it’s better to purchase additional rental car insurance anyway.
 These include:

 You don’t want to pay the deductible in the event of an accident.
 If the deductible on your auto insurance is high, it would apply to your rental car, too.
 It may give you peace of mind to just fork up for car rental insurance and know you won’t pay end up on the hook for more than that amount.

 You don’t want to make a claim on your personal insurance.
 Maybe you recently had a claim and don’t want your premium to explode.
 Two claims in one year can raise your insurance rates significantly, so you may want to err on the side of caution and buy insurance.